atonkis/eat-or-feel-privacy/README.md

 # eat-or-feel-privacy
-single page of privacy policy
+pages of privacy policy and support